alvacat/careers-research-for-an-interview/README.md

 ## Why Interview Research is Important

 While your resume may get your foot in the door, know that you’ll be expected to answer really specific questions about the company and the role and why you would add value.
-As you’re doing research you going to go into the interview more confident because you’ll feel more prepared and informed about the conversation ahead of you.
+As you’re doing research you're going to go into the interview more confident because you’ll feel more prepared and informed about the conversation ahead of you.

 When you do research on a company it’ll help you answer questions that might come up for you, like “Is this company a fit for me?”